SNOMED-Documents/snomed-editorial-guide/case-significance.md

 # Case Significance

-Generally, SNOMED CT descriptions begin with an upper case letter; the rest of the words in the description are lower case, except for abbreviations and proper nouns (names of people, organizations, taxonomic groups (e.g. species, genus, family)).
+Generally, SNOMED CT descriptions begin with an upper case letter; the rest of the words in the description lower case except for abbreviations, proper nouns, i.e. names of people, organizations, taxonomic groups (e.g. species, genus, family), etc.

 With regard to organism naming: